netsider/facemash-clone/barebones_login/for-vlad-and-friends/readme.md

 Attempt #10: Cleaned-up version of #9.
 Also, there may be some things I'm missing or not doing correctly, but at this point I believe everything is pretty much working fully and there's nothing more I can do (in terms of security), but I will continue to see if this is the case.

+Attempt #11: Uses cookies to keep user logged in (no?).

+Attempt #12: First version to attempt to send data in HTTP header.

 https://bugs.chromium.org/p/chromium/issues/detail?id=954323

 Solution Not in Google Database: